Cucuteni–Trypillia culture: Diet

 The zooarchaeology of Cucuteni–Trypillia sites indicate that the inhabitants practiced animal husbandry.
 Their domesticated livestock consisted primarily of cattle, but included smaller numbers of pigs, sheep and goats.
 There is evidence, based on some of the surviving artistic depictions of animals from Cucuteni–Trypillia sites, that the ox was employed as a draft animal.

 Both remains and artistic depictions of horses have been discovered at Cucuteni–Trypillia sites.
-However, whether these finds are of domesticated or wild horses is debated.
+Whether these finds are of domesticated or wild horses is debated.
 Before they were domesticated, humans hunted wild horses for meat.
-On the other hand, one hypothesis of horse domestication places it in the steppe region adjacent to the Cucuteni–Trypillia culture at roughly the same time (4000–3500 BC), so it is possible the culture was familiar with the domestic horse.
+One hypothesis of horse domestication places it in the steppe region adjacent to the Cucuteni–Trypillia culture at roughly the same time (4000–3500 BC), so it is possible the culture was familiar with the domestic horse.
 At this time horses could have been kept both for meat or as a work animal.
 The direct evidence remains inconclusive.

 Hunting supplemented the Cucuteni–Trypillia diet.
-They used traps to catch their prey, as well as various weapons, including the bow and arrow, the spear and clubs.
+They used traps to catch their prey, as well as weapons, including the bow and arrow, the spear and clubs.
 To help them in stalking game, they sometimes disguised themselves with camouflage.
 Remains of game species found at Cucuteni–Trypillia sites include red deer, roe deer, aurochs, wild boar, fox and brown bear.

 Salt

-The earliest known salt works in the world is at Poiana Slatinei, near the village of Lunca in Vânători-Neamț, Romania.
+The earliest known salt works in the world is at the Poiana Slatinei site, near the village of Lunca, Romania.
 It was first used in the early Neolithic, around 6050 BC, by the Starčevo culture, and later by the Cucuteni–Trypillia culture in the Pre-Cucuteni period.
 Evidence from this and other sites indicates that the Cucuteni–Trypillia culture extracted salt from salt-laden spring-water through the process of briquetage.
 First, the brackish water from the spring was boiled in large pottery vessels, producing a dense brine.
 The brine was then heated in a ceramic briquetage vessel until all moisture was evaporated, with the remaining crystallised salt adhering to the inside walls of the vessel.
 Then the briquetage vessel was broken open, and the salt was scraped from the shards.

 The provision of salt was a major logistical problem for the largest Cucuteni–Trypillia settlements.
 As they came to rely upon cereal foods over salty meat and fish, Neolithic cultures had to incorporate supplementary sources of salt into their diet.
 Similarly, domestic cattle need to be provided with extra sources of salt beyond their normal diet or their milk production is reduced.
 Cucuteni–Trypillia mega-sites, with a population of likely thousands of people and animals, are estimated to have required between 36,000 and 100,000 kg of salt per year.
 This was not available locally, and so had to be moved in bulk from distant sources on the western Black Sea coast and in the Carpathian Mountains, probably by river.